ideas-be/CAMMM-Web-Tool/README.md

 # Agenda for Brainstorm meeting:
 Miro Board: https://miro.com/app/board/o9J_kgmIpbw=/
-- Show atlas button on IDEAS-BE website
+- Review new city metrics
-- Finalize style of grid options
+- Review options for supernode graphics
+- Present and steal from TOMTOM atlas
-- Outline inforgraphics leading to atlas
+- Continue designing inforgraphics leading to atlas

 *if there's time*
-- Mock options for cluster (node and supernode) representation

-# Present for next meeting:
-- Pre-Mapbox Grid Analysis mapping - pending brainstorm meeting
-- XLS to JSON processing tool (GUI + python)
+- Schedule date/time for big TV test

 # Currently working on:
 Keep working on Documentation - Section 2 Processing Tool - Work on flowcharts for each Operational and Analysis function